 The reactivity of transition elements is very less and their sizes are almost similar.
 Because of this, a transition metal atom in the lattice can be easily replaced by other transition metal atoms, and hence they have a maximum tendency to form alloys.
 These are hard and have a high melting point.

 (a) They exhibit variable valency due to the involvement of (ns) and (n-1)d electrons in bonding.
 This is because of less energy difference between these electrons.

 (b) For transition elements, the highest oxidation state can be calculated using the formula n+2, where n is the number of unpaired electrons. (this is not used for Cr and Cu).

 (c) The transition metals having stable configurations are stable.

 (d) Most common oxidation state among the transition elements is +2.

 (e) In an aqueous medium, Cr+3 is stable.

 (g) The common oxidation state shown by elements Sc, Y, La and Ac is +3 since their divalent compounds are highly unstable.

-(i) In lower oxidation state transition elements form ionic compounds and in higher oxidation state their compounds are covalent.
+(i) In the lower oxidation state transition elements form ionic compounds and in the higher oxidation state, their compounds are covalent.